 - Negotiate a settlement or take your case to court to maximize your claim

-Nadrich & Cohen is based locally in California, and we have years of experience holding negligent utilities, like SCE and PG&E, accountable for wildfire incidents.
+Nadrich & Cohen is based locally in California, and we have years of experience holding negligent utilities, like Southern California Edison (SCE) and Pacific Gas & Electric (PG&E), accountable for wildfire incidents.
 You can work with a local California wildfire lawyer who has your best interests at heart.

 California Wildfire Lawsuit Recoveries

-There is a surprising amount of damages one can be financially compensated for in a California wildfire claim.
+There is a surprising amount of damages fire victims can be financially compensated for in a California wildfire claim.
 These damages include:

 - Home and property repair or replacement costs